User Guide

 !
 IMPORTANT: If the Service Account is deleted, the EV Suitability Assessment stops working for all the MyGeotab users on the database.
 Before the EVSA Add-In is used again, the user is prompted to re-install the Service Account.

-Starting a New Assessment
+Starting a new assessment

 To start a new assessment, follow the steps below: